-NBA Hall Of Famer Tim Hardaway Sr Blames Kristaps Porzingis For His Son’s Departure From Knicks
+NBA Hall Of Famer Tim Hardaway Sr. Blames Kristaps Porzingis For His Son’s Departure From Knicks

 Though he’s upset that his son is no longer playing in New York, Tim Hardaway Sr. believes that the Kristaps Porzingis trade has benefitted both the Knicks and the Mavericks.
 After dumping the lucrative contracts of Tim Hardaway Jr. and Courtney Lee, the Knicks are set to have enough salary cap space to offer two max contracts in the 2019 NBA free agency.
 In the past month, several NBA superstars have been rumored to be interested in signing with the Knicks next summer, including Kevin Durant of the Golden State Warriors and Kyrie Irving of the Boston Celtics.

-Meanwhile, the Mavericks will be having three young and promising core of Luka Doncic, Kristaps Porzingis, and Tim Hardaway Jr. However, in order to have a strong chance of contending for the NBA championship title next season, Tim Hardaway Sr. believes that the Mavericks should find a free agent that complements their young core.
+Meanwhile, the Mavericks have three young and promising players in Luka Doncic, Kristaps Porzingis, and Tim Hardaway Jr. However, in order to have a strong chance of contending for the NBA championship next season, Tim Hardaway Sr. believes that the Mavericks should find a free agent that complements their young core.
 To achieve their main goal, Hardaway Sr. also said that both Porzingis and Doncic need to remain healthy.